-In my years as a Florida Real Estate Attorney representing Landlords and Tenants in both commercial and residential settings, I have learned some basic, but valuable information.
+In my many years as a Florida Real Estate Attorney representing Landlords in both commercial and residential settings, I have learned some basic, but valuable information.
 Below are some of my Florida Landlord Tips that I recommend all Florida Landlords should use.

-#3 The Law Office of Ryan S. Shipp, PLLC always recommends having a qualified Attorney do the Drafting of your Lease.
+#3 Law Office of Ryan S. Shipp, PLLC always recommends having a qualified real estate attorney do the Drafting of your Lease.
 This one is extremely important.
 Make sure that if you’re leasing the premises, you have a valid lease, and that you are ONLY leasing the premises.
-If you’re leasing with the option to own/buy, know that if things get ugly (tenant stops paying or other non-monetary issue), you cannot simply file an Eviction.
+If you’re leasing with the option to own/buy, know that if things get ugly (tenant stops paying or other non-monetary issue), you cannot simply file an eviction.
 Leases with options to buy have exclusive jurisdiction in Circuit Court as it involves title and boundaries to real property.
 Also, if the Lease is over a year in length, there are special requirements that need to be adhered to.

-Do you have a Florida Landlord/Tenant issue?
+Are you a Florida Landlord?
 Do you need assistance drafting your Florida Lease?
-Call The Law Office of Ryan S. Shipp, PLLC @ (561) 699-0399.
+Call Law Office of Ryan S. Shipp, PLLC @ 561.699.0399.
 CLICK HERE for shipplawoffice.com.
-Let us be your Florida Landlord/Tenant Lawyers.
+Let us be your Florida Landlord Lawyers.
 We are located in Lantana, Florida.
 We serve South Florida.